 Historic Preservation Commission

 Purpose: Historic Preservation in St. Marys is guided by the Historic Preservation Commission which issues Certificates of Appropriateness for projects located within Historic St. Marys.
 It is the duty of the Historic Preservation Commission to preserve historic and/or architectural value; enhance the Town's historic attractions to tourists; consider the appropriateness of any new alteration, additions, demolition or exterior changes visable to public right-of-way and compatibility to design with the Historic District (including signs); and to approve or deny certificates of appropriateness on a case-by-case basis.
-Certificate of Appropriateness Application.

 Interested in Serving: If you are interested in serving, it is suggested that you attend at least one meeting in order to have a better understanding of the function of the board.
 Appointed members of all citizen boards are required to atten Open Records Open Meetings training provided by the City Clerk.
 In addition, Historic Presevation Commission Board members are required to be full-time residents of the City of St. Marys for a continuous period in excess of one year and have a demonstrated special interest, experience or education in history, architecture or the preservation of historic resources.